open-ephys/ONI/source/hw-spec/devices/datasheet.rst

 this section MUST specify if there is any possibility of dropping frames (e.g: receiving a frame while one is being processed).

-A device MAY inform the host about its internal state so software on the host can adjust the production rate of write frames accordingly.
-If used, this mechanism MUST use existing channels (e.g. Register or Read channels), MUST NOT directly affect the operation of the Write channel and MUST be described in this section.
+A device MAY implement a :ref:`mechanism <write-chan-sync>` to inform the host about its internal state, for instance to synchronize the production of data on the host synchronize with the device's consumption of data.
+If implemented, this mechanism should be detailed in this section.